Quebec Garden Guide: Planting Dates, Frost Dates & Growing Season

 These season boundaries are climate normals, not a forecast.
 A 50% frost date means a 32°F frost arrives by that date in about half of years — and later in about half.
 Treat these dates as planning anchors, not guarantees.

-Quebec Spring Planting Windows
+Quebec Planting Calendar

 A practical guide to when planting usually works in Quebec.
 These windows are based on climate normals (not a forecast) and line up with the 50% last spring frost and typical early-season heat.